top of page

 Enhancing Productivity Using Time Study

-When you work in the manufacturing industry of any kind, your enterprise's duty is to ensure every work is done as quickly and efficiently as possible.
+When you work in the manufacturing industry of any kind, your enterprise's duty is to ensure every work is done as efficiently as possible.
 Well, is there a way to measure every work like this?
-Can enterprises really identify the best way to do something, and if so, how do they do it?
+Can enterprises really identify the best way to do so, how do they do it?

 Ever heard of a time study before?
 It’s quite simple and is much like what the name suggests.